Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Information Rate-Harvested Power Tradeoff

 Here, $f_y(y; f_x)$ is the pdf of the RX output signal $y = x + n$ in (\ref{Eqn:OutputRxSignal}) as a function of the pdf $f_x$ of output information signal $x = \sqrt{\psi( |h s[k]|^2) }$ and is given by \cite{Shanin2020, Grover2010}:

 where $f_x(x; f_s)$ is the pdf of the output information signal $x$ for a given input pdf $f_s$ and $f_n(n) = \frac{1}{\sqrt{2\pi \sigma^2}} \exp(-\frac{n^2}{2 \sigma^2})$ is the pdf of the AWGN $n$.

-To characterize the rate-power tradeoff, we determine the pdf $f_s$ of transmit signal $s$ that maximizes the mutual information $I_s(\cdot)$ for a given required average harvested power $\bar{P}_\text{req}$ at the RX \cite{Morsi2019, Varshney2008, Shanin2020}.
+To characterize the information rate-harvested power tradeoff, we determine the pdf $f_s$ of transmit signal $s$ that maximizes the mutual information $I_s(\cdot)$ for a given required average harvested power $\bar{P}_\text{req}$ at the RX \cite{Morsi2019, Varshney2008, Shanin2020}.
 To this end, we formulate the following optimization problem: